ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 (Note that the spray paint appears darker red on the grass, and pink on the asphalt road.)

-After crossing the Mandeville Line, the raceway turns toward the road close to the small magnolia tree:
+After crossing the shared boundary line, the raceway turns toward the road close to the small magnolia tree:

 {{% fig "adams-photos/mill-race/2023-06-30_07.23.46-mod" "800" /%}}
 {{% fig "adams-photos/mill-race/2023-06-29_09.22.59-mod" "800" /%}}